arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ---
-title: 'Getting Started with Modbus RTU and RS485 on Arduino Opta'
+title: 'Getting Started with RS-485 on Arduino Opta®'
-description: "Learn how to make use of the Arduino Opta's Modbus RTU RS485 protocol"
+description: "Learn how to make use of the RS-485 specification on the Arduino Opta"
 difficulty: beginner
 tags:
   - Getting started
-  - Modbus
   - RS-485
 author: 'Benjamin Dannegård'
 libraries: